 Swiss halocarbon emissions using the low-resolution model were estimated after the measurement campaign in Beromünster in 2020 and the results are summarized in Rust et al. (2022).
 The inversions conducted for their study included observations from two sites in Switzerland, JFJ, and BRM, and two sites on the British Isles, MHD and TAC, to constrain the European emissions.
 Here, we first examine the impact of the additional observational sites (CMN and TOB) on the Swiss national emission estimates.
 Sensitivity inversions were conducted for both the high- and the low-resolution models and for HFC-134a including observations from CMN and TOB (PREL_SITEXT7 and PREL_SITEXT1, Table 2).
 Only results from the high-resolution model are discussed in the following.
 In Fig. 4, the spatial distributions of the a-posteriori emissions of HFC-134a are displayed for the inversion excluding (PREL_SITRED1), (a), and including CMN and TOB (PREL_SITEXT1), (b), and the resulting difference (c).
-For HFC-134a no significant large spatial differences between the a-posteriori emissions of the two inversions can be seen (Fig. 4, c).
+For HFC-134a no significant spatial differences between the a-posteriori emissions of the two inversions can be seen (Fig. 4, c).
 The differences in the total Swiss emissions for the two inversions are also not significant, 308±48 Mg yr-1 for the BASE inversion and 312±50 Mg yr-1 when including CMN and TOB.

 The same cannot be claimed for observational sites in Switzerland though, since the PREL_SITRED1 inversion changes significantly both in terms of spatial distribution and total emissions when SOT (BASE1) is included (Sect.
 3.2, Fig. 4 panel d).
 This is an expected result since SOT adds sensitivity to regions where BRM is not very sensitive (Fig. 2).
-Additional observational sites are also essential, since they allow for sampling emissions from the same region at different sites and hence under different atmospheric conditions (advection direction, turbulence regime), thereby improving the representation of dispersion.
+Additional observational sites are also essential, since they allow for sampling emissions from the same region at different sites and hence under different atmospheric conditions (advection diretion, turbulence regime), thereby improving the representation of dispersion.
 This happens because turbulent dispersion behaves differently in the near- and the far-field.
-In the near-field, dispersion approaches isotropy both-mainly at the large and small-scales, meaning that the diffusion in the near-field is independent of the size of the eddies.
-During that phase, the size of the plume is much smaller compared to the larger turbulent eddies, and turbulence acts more like a mean transport mechanism (Csanady, 1973).
+In the near-field, dispersion approaches isotropy both at the large and small scales, meaning that the diffusion in the near-field is independent of the size of the eddies.

 Concerning the covariance parameters which were excluded from the maximum likelihood step (Sect.
-2.6.3), f_b was initially set to 1, meaning that the baseline is assigned an uncertainty equal to the uncertainty calculated in the REBS method (Sect.
+2.7.3), f_b was initially set to 1, meaning that the baseline is assigned an uncertainty equal to the uncertainty calculated in the REBS method (Sect.
 2.3).
 The latter sometimes leads to unrealistically large adjustments in the baseline, and usually underestimation of the emissions, since most of these adjustments tend to increase the baseline considerably.
 Different sensitivity tests with different values of the factor f_b were conducted to find a representative value for each different receptor and for each different compound (PREL_COV1 and PREL_COV7).
 Then, for all the inversions for this compound, the value of the factor f_b was fixed, and not further optimized in the maximum likelihood step.
+Another factor that is poorly constrained by the maximum likelihood approach is the correlation length, L. Values pointing to overfitting, were also obtained from the maximum likelihood, mainly for the low-resolution model.
+A series of sensitivity runs were deployed for the estimation of a meaningful correlation length, which afterward was used as a fixed value in the inversion for both model resolutions without being further optimized by the maximum likelihood (PREL_COV1 and PREL_COV7).
+The total emission estimates were not sensitive to small to medium deviations of the correlation length from the chosen value.